sands-lab/flower_dcml_algorithms/README.md

 ## Model customization

 In several algorithms, each client may independently choose its model architecture (restrictions apply depending on the algorithm, e.g. in PerFed all model architectures need to share the same architecture for the lowermost layers).
 In the implementation, this is achieved by assigning to every client an integer value $C$ which states its capacity.
-In the testbed, this value will need to be configured manually, while in the simulations (`fl.py`) this value is set randomly.
+In the testbed, this value is configured manually, while in the simulations (`fl.py`) this value is set randomly.

-Either way, after determining the model capacity, the client loads the model as specified in the `model_mapping.json` file.
+Either way, model customization is configured in the following `.json` files:

-## TO-DOs

-- Check all the algorithms implemented so far for correctness;
-- Correct FedGKT;
-- Try to reproduce some results;
-- Next implement: FedKD, HeteroFL/FjORD, FedRolex, Federated Dropout;
-- Run experiment on testbed.
+- `config/colext/device_capacities.json`: configure the mapping device type - capacity tier;
+- `config/models/*`: configuration for all the models used by the algorithms.